50 years of the Helsinki Accords: Switzerland’s role between the blocs

 “It was exciting new territory for us,” he says.
 “Getting the whole of Europe, East and West, to sit at one table was remarkable.”

 But the states were pursuing different objectives at the CSCE.
-“The main aim for the Soviets was to legitimize and consolidate the status quo ante,” explains Adam Rotfeld, a diplomat who was a member of the Polish delegation in Helsinki in 1975 and briefly served as Poland’s foreign minister in 2005.
+“The main aim for the Soviets was to legitimise and consolidate the status quo ante,” explains Adam Rotfeld, a diplomat who was a member of the Polish delegation in Helsinki in 1975 and briefly served as Poland’s foreign minister in 2005.
 “They wanted the OSCE Final Act to be considered as the new type of European Peace Treaty – 30 years after the end of Second World War.”

 The West, on the other hand, agreed to the CSCE on condition that, alongside economic and security policy, human rights would also be discussed.